-RE-IMAGING LIFELONG LEARNING IN IRELAND
+RE-IMAGINING LIFELONG LEARNING IN IRELAND

 ABOUT US

-Our aim is for MicroCreds to address the barriers to participation in lifelong learning, including time constraints for learners and inflexibility in current programme provision and delivery.
+The HEA’s aim is for MicroCreds to address the barriers to participation in lifelong learning, including time constraints for learners and inflexibility in current programme provision and delivery.
 The inherent flexibility in micro-credentials means that learners can access learning in discrete small units, at a time and pace which allows greater balance with both life and work commitments.

 THAT MICROCREDS WILL LEAVE A LEGACY FRAMEWORK FOR MICRO-CREDENTIALS SUPPORTING ENGAGEMENT WITH LIFELONG LEARNING.